HsinShan/MeetLangLang-Backend/docs/apis/Post-pet-add-favorite.md

 # POST /pet/favorites
-A function that can save user's liked pet to FavoriteMap table and add petInfo to PetInfo table.
+A function that can save user's liked pets to FavoriteMap table and add petInfo to PetInfo table.

 ## Authentication
 |Method|